tarakanbg/ptd.vateud.net/doc/README.md

 * Examiner
 * Participating pilot(s)

+Note that when creating or editing an examination only the trainees who haven't been examined yet will be available for inclusion.

 Changing some of this data triggers __email notifications__.
 See "Email automation" section below.

 #### Trainings